-From kickstarting an interinstitutional rally to simplifying government documents, it's evident that Cody is a natural change-maker no matter where he goes.
+From kickstarting an interinstitutional rally to simplifying government documents, it's evident that Cody is a natural change-maker no matter where they go.

 A rally that led to real change